getify/You-Dont-Know-JS/objects-classes/ch4.md

 Can we get around this?
 Yes, mostly. [^globalThisPolyfill]

-The JS specification says that a getter function on the global object, or on any object that inherits from it, runs with `this` as `globalThis`, regardless of the program's strict mode.
+The JS specification says that a getter function defined on the global object, or on any object that inherits from it (like `Object.prototype`), runs the getter function with `this` context assigned to `globalThis`, regardless of the program's strict-mode.

 ```js
 // Adapted from: https://mathiasbynens.be/notes/globalthis#robust-polyfill